ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Since we are expecting multiple replies, process them in a loop and define new reply messages for each iteration:
+Since you are expecting multiple replies, process them in a loop and define new reply messages for each iteration:
 ```go
 func (p *HelloWorld) multiRequest() {
 	request := &interfaces.SwInterfaceDump{}